heavyai/heavyai-tweetmap-2/README.md

-# MapD Tweetmap
+# OmniSci Tweetmap V2

 **Note** that the above script will install several libraries as `git submodules` in `./lib`.
 This requires that you have configured an [SSH connection with Github](https://help.github.com/articles/testing-your-ssh-connection/), so that `git clone` may use `ssh` and not `https`.

-This is MapD's Tweetmap demo.
+This is OmniSci's Tweetmap demo.
 Use it as an example for building custom visualizations with our open source libraries:
 * [MapD Charting](https://github.com/mapd/mapd-charting)
 * [MapD CrossFilter](https://github.com/mapd/mapd-crossfilter)
 * [MapD Connector](https://github.com/mapd/mapd-connector)